Skip to main content

 To set up the questions for the assignment, complete the following steps:

-1. To add the student name, select Add Name Region and use the mouse to drag the box over the the designated name area.
+1. To add the student's name, select Add Name Region and use the mouse to drag the box over the designated name area.

 2. Optionally, to add the student ID, select Add ID Region and use the mouse to drag the box over the designated ID area.

-For the best results in the following Scans and Submissions steps, students should write in their names and IDs (if applicable) exactly as they are recorded in the course roster.
-As the Turnitin website does not include student ID as part of the student data, keep in mind that roster matching will still work even if there is only a student name.
+For best results in the Scans and Submissions steps, students should write their names and IDs (if needed) exactly as they appear in the course roster.
+Since the Turnitin website does not include student IDs, roster matching will still work using just student names.

 1. To edit the name or ID regions, you can drag and resize the name and ID boxes over the desired area of the page.